Division of Student Success

 Student Success Services Resource Areas

 Counseling and Psychological Services (CPS) and Testing Services office provides a resource area available to all students without appointment.
 We are located in KH, rm.
 2401.
-Our reception area is primarily a waiting area for visitors scheduled to meet with the professional staff.
+The reception area is primarily a waiting area for visitors scheduled to meet with the professional staff.
 In addition, it houses a number of supporting resources:

 - Computers with software or Internet links for career self-assessments, including PinPoint, Georgia Career Information Center (GCIC), and links to the Occupational Outlook Handbook (OOH).